SalomePlatform/adao/doc/en/reference.rst

   ProjectedGradientTolerance
     This key indicates a limit value, leading to stop successfully the iterative optimization process when all the components of the projected gradient are under this limit.
-It is only used for constrained minimizers.
+It is only used for constrained optimizers.
 The default is -1, that is the internal default of each minimizer (generally 1.e-5), and it is not recommended to change it.

   GradientNormTolerance
     This key indicates a limit value, leading to stop successfully the iterative optimization process when the norm of the gradient is under this limit.
-It is only used for non-constrained minimizers.
+It is only used for non-constrained optimizers.
 The default is 1.e-5 and it is not recommended to change it.

   StoreInternalVariables
-    This boolean key allows to store default internal variables, mainly the current state during iterative optimization process.
+    This Boolean key allows to store default internal variables, mainly the current state during iterative optimization process.
 Be careful, this can be a numerically costly choice in certain calculation cases.
 The default is "False".